 Inappropriate uses.
-Deterring the following inappropriate public uses of Catlett Islands will require some level of site operations work; e.g., boundary marking, on-site staff presence, public contact and outreach efforts, and law enforcement.
+Deterring inappropriate public uses at Sweet Hall Marsh Reserve will require some level of site operations work; e.g., boundary marking, on-site staff presence, public contact, outreach efforts, and law enforcement.
+Specific inappropriate uses include:

 - Non-permitted collection of plants and animals.
-Any and all collection of plant and animal specimens is for research and educational purposes only and requires a permit issued and approved by VIMS staff.
-Unauthorized collection of plants, animals, or minerals directly impacts the natural resources at a site and can quickly decimate populations of rare plants or animals.
-Therefore, such collection is prohibited. - Artifact collection degrades cultural and historic sites, and disrupts substrates and vegetation.
-Artifacts are occasionally found on and around Catlett Islands, but illegal collecting does not appear to be a problem at this time.
-To protect historic resources at this and other CBNERRSVA sites, such collection is prohibited. - Unleashed dogs and feral cats disrupt or prey on ground-nesting birds (Yalden and Yalden, 1990; Mitchell and Beck, 1992) and terrestrial fauna.
-Feral cats, dogs, or livestock that become established at Catlett Islands should be trapped and removed from the Reserve. - Camping causes long-term concentrated impacts on soils and vegetation from trampling and fire rings (Marion and Cole, 1996), and is an inappropriate use of CBNERRVA sites.
-Nearby private and State Parks offer a wide array of camping opportunities.
+Any and all collection of plant and animal specimens should be for research and educational purposes only and requires a permit issued and approved by VIMS staff.
+Unauthorized collection of plants, animals, or minerals may negatively impact the ecological integrity of a site and can quickly decimate populations of rare plants or animals. - Artifact collection degrades cultural and historic sites and disrupts substrates and vegetation.
+Artifacts are occasionally found on and around Sweet Hall Marsh, but illegal collecting is not known to be a problem at this time.
+To protect historic resources at this and other CBNERRVA sites, artifact collection is not permitted. - Camping causes long-term concentrated impacts on soils and vegetation from trampling and fire rings (Marion and Cole 1996), and is an inappropriate use of this CBNERRVA Reserve.
+Nearby private facilities and state parks offer a wide array of camping opportunities.